jvmiert/laxo/readme.md

 # Tech to-do
 - Create notification system
-  - Create service function to store notifications
-    - Store in postgres
-    - Store in redis
   - Create service function to retrieve notifications
     - retrieve from postgres
+    - setup frontend to retrieve initial request from postgres through REST
-    - listen for incoming notifications
+    - then listen for incoming notifications with GRPC (redis)
 - Create products dashboard page
   - Retrieve product and their attributes
 - Make the dashboard page